openstack/monasca-agent/docs/Agent.md

              newDim: test

 # Running
 The monasca-setup command will create an appropriate startup script for the agent and so the agent can be run by using the standard daemon control tool for your operating system.
-If you have configured manually the startup script templates can be found in the
+If you have configured manually the startup script templates can be found in the code under the packaging directory.

 # License